bghira/SimpleTuner/OPTIONS.md

 - **What**: Output image resolution, measured in pixels, or, formatted as: `widthxheight`, as in `1024x1024`.
 Multiple resolutions can be defined, separated by commas.
 - **Why**: All images generated during validation will be this resolution.
 Useful if the model is being trained with a different resolution.

+### `--validation_model_evaluator`

+- **What**: Enable CLIP evaluation of generated images during validations.
+- **Why**: CLIP scores calculate the distance of the generated image features to the provided validation prompt.
+This can give an idea of whether prompt adherence is improving, though it requires a large number of validation prompts to have any meaningful value.
+- **Options**: "none" or "clip"

 ### `--crop`